orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 # Discussion: Conflicting Gestures

-## Different strategies to solve conflicts
+## Conflict resolution 101
 How to deal with conflict?
-Should I avoid it, and just hope it goes away if I don't confront it?
+Should I avoid it, wait it out, and hope it just goes away?
-Should I stand up for what is right, and go into each and every detail until I find the highly intricate solution that solves everyone's problem?
+Should I confront it, and go into each and every detail until I find the highly intricate solution that solves everyone's problem?
 Should I fight, and make sure that I get my needs met and leave the others to struggle for theirs?
-Or should I wait it out, and just hope that things will sort themselves out given time?
 One conflict, so many choices.

 The key to resolving conflicts is to identify and set proper boundaries.
 What parties are involved in the conflict?
 Which of the actors properties or functions are actually in conflict with each other?
 When does this conflict occur?
 And when does it end?
-The answer to these and similar questions all help to determine and contain the conflict.
+The questions all help to clarify and constrain the conflict.

+Setting good boundaries *around the conflict itself* makes it easier to find solutions that don't have unintended, unnecessary consequences.
-This makes it easier to determine solutions that don't affect the parties of the conflict.
+The clearer the boundaries around the conflict becomes, the easier it becomes to develop solutions that don't inflict bad side-effects on the parties or third parties.
-Setting good boundaries both help individual agents to avoid conflicts with each other.
+And setting good boundaries *around parties that might get into conflict* help avoid conflicts happening in the first place.
-*But*, once a conflict occurs, setting good boundaries around the conflict itself also helps us find a good resolutions that do not produce unintended, unnecessary, bad side-effects.

-In web development, different strategies or design patterns exists for resolving conflicts in general, and resolving conflicting gestures in particular.
-First, I will explain why gestures often conflict.
-Second, I will give two examples of how the browsers traditionally has resolved these conflicts.

 ## Pointing fingers: who to blame for conflicting gestures?
+One frequent source of conflicts on the mobile web is gestures.
+Mobile web browsers are limited.
+The have one touch-screen that must serve as both the input and output between the user and the browser.
+It is possible to open up a keyboard, but that is small and slow, and it makes the output screen even smaller.
+Therefore, we mainly use one finger gestures to control the browser.

-We, the users, are lazy.
-We are used to just pointing at stuff and getting what we want.
+So.
+On the mobile web we are used to just pointing at stuff and getting what we want.
-Want to get a jacket?
+Want a warm jacket?
 Sure, just tap on it in a webshop, and it is at your doorstep tomorrow.
 Need a new girlfriend?
 No problem, swipe your finger to the right.
 Text is too small?
 Doubletap to zoom.
 Want some more?
 Drag your finger to scroll.
-We are like a bunch of spoiled, ignorant magicians waving around our magic index-finger-wand.
+We are like a bunch of ignorant magicians waving around a magic index-finger-wand.
-The world should understand our unspoken intent, comply and give us exactly what we want.
+When we wave this wand, we expect the world to understand exactly what we want, instantly.
-With no more than 20 millisecond delay.

-But, it is not the users who are the magicians.
-"No sir, the magicians are of course us, the web developers!"
-And we know, making magic is not really that magical.
-It is just a series of very small steps, happening very fast.
-Once taken apart, these magical gestures are mundane.

-But, even though they are mundane, they can still be problematic.
-We, the web developers, made the index-finger-magic wand and gave it to the users.
-Now we, the users, are using the same finger for everything.
+But, to use one finger for everything creates conflict.
-This creates conflict.
-For example, the double-tap to zoom can also be viewed as two taps.
+For example, the `double-tap to zoom` is made up of two taps, while `tap to click`.
-If you happen to double tap on the jacket in the webshop, does that mean that you want:
+If you then tap twice on a jacket in a webshop, does that mean that you want:
-a) two jackets, b) to zoom in, or c) one jacket and zoom in?
+a) two jackets, b) to zoom in, or c) two jackets and zoom in?
-Or, on the dating site, you have zoomed in to take a closer look at the potential next special person in your life. with whom you are considering whether or not to spend the rest of your life.
+Or, you zoom in to take a closer look at your potential soul-mate at the datingsite.
 And then you swipe right.
 Now was that swipe a pan to simply move the viewport?
 Or did you just say yes to something?

-These are gesture conflicts.
-Problems for you the magician web developer to solve.
-Next, we will look at the strategies/design patterns that you can use to solve these conflicts.
+You have a conflict on your hands (or in your index-finger to be more precise).

 ## Example 1: Delay that click for 300ms

-This is a story about two conflicting native(!) gestures: `tap to click` and `doubletap to zoom`.
-When smartphones with web browsers first appeared, the web had been around for more than a decade.
+When smartphones and mobile browsers first appeared, the web had been around for more than a decade.
 There were many sites and lots of content available.
 And all that content was designed to be read on 1024x768 screens.
 Not 320x480 screens like those on the smartphones.

 To make all that existing content accessible, mobile browsers therefore had to zoom a lot.
-And one guy, with his magic index-finger-magic-wand, decided that the best convention for zooming that content would be `double-tap to zoom`.
+One guy decided that the best convention for zooming that content would be `double-tap to zoom`.
 Tap on an element on the screen twice, and the mobile browser will zoom in to fit that element on its smaller screen.
 Double-tap again and zoom out.

+At first, and in demos, it looked great.
 However, this new gesture wasn't fully thought through.
 The double-tap is just two taps in quick, but not immediate concession.
 In fact, you can wait as long as 300ms after you have finished the first tap before you start your second tap and still get it registered as a double-tap.
 Furthermore.
-The concept of "double-tap to zoom" is applied to the whole screen.
-The concept implies that the user can tap anywhere to zoom.
+The gesture of `double-tap to zoom` is applied to the whole screen, the user can tap anywhere to zoom.
-And this convention gave a rise to a conflict.
-With another native gesture: `tap to click`.
+These rather wide boundaries gave a rise to a conflict with another native gesture:

-In short, the conflict is:
+`tap to click`.

+To summarize:
-1. You have a website designed for larger screens that the mobile browsers need to zoom by default.
+1. You have many website designed for big screens.
-2. This websites have clickable elements.
+2. These websites also have clickable elements.
-3. In a mobile browser you tap once with one finger on an element to click it.
-4. In a mobile browser you tap twice on an element with one finger to zoom into it.
+3. Mobile browser decide on `tap to click` on elements.
+4. But mobile browsers have small screens and therefore need to zoom often.
+5. Mobile browser decide on `double-tap to zoom` to an element.
-5. Now, after you have clicked once on an element, but before the 300ms has passed, how can the browser tell if you intended that tap as a click, or as the first of two taps of a zoom?
+6. The conflict: after you have tapped once on an element, but before 300ms has passed, how can the browser know if you at this point intend the gesture as a `click` or have just started to zoom?

-### Strategic attempt 1a: Patience
+### Resolving the conflict, act 1: Patience

 To solve this conflict, browsers used a well known strategy for resolving conflict: patience.
-If you after the first tap wait for 300ms to see if the user taps on the same element again, then you can know if the first tap should be interpreted as a zoom or a click.
+If you just wait 300ms after the first tap, then you will know for sure if the user has tapped once or double-tapped.
-The solution would then be to delay triggering any `click`-event until 300ms had passed.
-If, by that time, the user had not tapped that element again, a delayed `click`-event is dispatched;
-If, by that time, the user had tapped that element again, no `click`-event is dispatched and the zoom function invoked.
+And so the mobile browsers did.
+They added a 300ms delay *after* the tap ended and *before* the click event was dispatched.

+Technically, that works.
-And, technically, in the browser, that works.
-However, the problem is that with this strategy, the browser is trying to implement patience in... us, the users.
-And that simply doesn't work.
+The problem is that the browser had a dependency for its `PatiencePattern`: us, its users.
-Sure, we users might be lazy.
-But we are not(!) patient.
-Nor slow.
-Our subconscious is actually faster than 300ms.
-And so, we users didn't like it.
-We more or less rejected it.
-And the browsers, who made and gave us the two conflicting native gestures were given the task of resolving them.

-### Strategic attempt 1b: How to cut, card, and spin wool into yarn, and then best put it back on the sheep?
+And, we are both impatient and have a subconscious that works faster than 300ms.
+We do not like waiting 300ms for a click.
+So, we reject it.
+And so now, the browsers must start resolving the same conflict they just made.

+### Resolving the conflict, act 2: Putting wool back on a sheep
+Ever since the ancient greeks, man has faced a conundrum:
+How best put wool back on a sheep after we have cut, carded and spun it?
 If you are thinking "weave it into a sheep sweater", you are definitively not a web developer.
-The obvious answer is of course glue, ductape and tying it into knots.
+The obvious answer here is of course superglue, duct tape and knots.

-The glue is called `<meta name="viewport" width="device-width">`.
+The superglue is called `<meta name="viewport" width="device-width">`.
-This `<meta>`-tag is added to the `<head>` of the html document, and it basically tells the browser that a) the website has a responsive designed that handles different device-widths so that b) `double-tap to zoom` is no longer needed.
+This viewport tag is added to the `<head>` of the html document.
+It basically tells the browser that
+a) the website has a responsive design that handles different device-widths so that
-Those who cannot see the beauty of such tags do definitively not understand the wonderful magic of native web development.
+b) the browser can safely ignore `double-tap to zoom` if any click has been picked up.

-The ductape is CSS and called `touch-action: none`.
-Or, `touch-action: manipulation`.
+The duct tape is CSS `touch-action: none`.
+Or `touch-action: manipulation` or `touch-action: pan-y`.
-Or, `touch-action: pan-y`.
-Actually `touch-action: whatever` as long as it is not `touch-action: auto`.
+Actually any `touch-action` except `touch-action: auto`.
 The CSS `touch-action`-property basically tells the browser which of its native gestures are to be allowed, muting all others.
-And, being such a loved creation, `double-tap to zoom` is first in line of the native gesture to be muted.
+And, being such a loved creation, `double-tap to zoom` is always the first native gesture to be muted.

-The tying of knots is JS and known as `event.preventDefault()`.
+The tying of knots is JS `event.preventDefault()`.
-If you call `event.preventDefault()` on the `touchend`-events (todo verify that it is enough to preventDefault() on `touchend`), you alert the browser that no native `double-tap to zoom` gesture is needed nor wanted.
+If you call `event.preventDefault()` on the `touchend`-events (todo verify that it is enough to preventDefault() on `touchend`), you tell the browser that no native `double-tap to zoom` gesture is called for.
-This frees the mobile browser from having to wait and see if such a zoom might be intended, enabling the mobile browser to skip the obligatory 300ms grace period and dispatch the click immediately.
+When so told, the mobile browser do not have to wait 300ms to see if a `double-tap to zoom` is coming and can therefore dispatch the `click` right away.

-But, if you thought the complexities ended here, you would be.. an optimist.
+If you thought the complexities ended here, you would be.. an optimist.
 The web being web, nothing is as simple as just a list of alternative solutions.
 You have to moderate this list to take into account that no browser supports all the alternatives.
 In this case, Safari does not support CSS `touch-action`.
 And Chrome has started to execute some native event handlers such as scroll *before* the app's own event handlers, thus seriously disturbing the JS approach of `e.preventDefault()`.

-Here, in the case of removing `double-tap to zoom`, the remaining solution seems obvious.
+Here, in the case of removing `double-tap to zoom`, the remaining solution is workable:
-Add `<meta name="viewport" width="device-width">` to you html header, thus removing the native `double-tap to zoom` gesture, and glue the yarn back on the sheep.
-But, as the next example will show us, when it comes to `drag to pan to scroll`, it is better to just throw as much glue, ductape and knots as you possibly can so that no matter where your poor sheep web app happens to be opened, the yarn sticks.

-After reading this, you might ask yourself: what just happened?
-Did you just tell me that the conflict between two native gestures that happened when mobile browsers added `double-tap to zoom` can be fixed by me only by removing said native gesture?
-Yup, that is basically it.
-The browsers fixed the conflict of content-defined-for-large-desktop-screens+small-smartphone-screens by requiring the users to be patient.
-And we fix the problem of impatient users by removing the same `double-tap to zoom` gesture.
-You cut the wool of the sheep, but now the sheep is cold.
-Solution: Use glue and ductape and tie the yarn back on the sheep.
+1. make a responsive design and
+2. add `<meta name="viewport" width="device-width">` to the html header.
+This makes the native `double-tap to zoom` gesture secondary to `tap to click` and is supported in all the mobile browsers.

 ## Conflicts between native gestures and custom gestures

 The previous example was a conflict between two native gestures.
 You were totally blameless for that.
-This next conflict you need provoke yourself.
-This one will be all yours, and everyone will point their finger at you.
-It is time to look at conflicts between custom gestures and native gestures.
+Next we will look at conflicts between custom gestures and native gestures.
+These conflicts you need provoke yourself.

-By themselves, gestures and composed events are simple and straight forward to produce:
+By themselves, gestures and composed events are simple enough:
 1. You listen for a couple of primitive events.
 2. You cache and/or calculate some data from these events.
 3. And finally you dispatch a new custom event with these data.

-It is not magic.
-And, if you wrap them up in an isolated functional mixin for HTMLElement, it's even encapsulated, easy to demonstrate and testable.
+If you then wrap them up in an isolated functional mixin for HTMLElement, it's even encapsulated, easy to demo and testable.
-By themselves, custom gestures are simple to compose.
-So, what's the problem?
+However, it is not the gesture itself that is the problem, it is how the gesture *interacts* with other gestures that is the problem.

 ## Example 2: Everybody wants a drag!
 You want to move a `div` on the page with a `drag'n'drop` gesture.
 The user should: